How Does Facebook Marketplace Shipping Work? A Guide to Selling on Facebook

 Facebook then provides the buyer with the tracking number and an update on the estimated arrival of their item.

-Packaging items securely and shipping them promptly is a great way to establish yourself as a reliable seller.
+Packaging items securely, shipping them promptly, and providing tracking information is a great way to establish yourself as a reliable seller.

 Get Paid from FB Marketplace